Book an appointment using SetMore

 Filing your Original Petition for Divorce

-For the most part, filing divorces are done entirely online in today's world.
-A filing fee and a Citation would accompany your Petition.
-The Citation is a document produced by your court to serve your spouse with your Original Petition for Divorce.
-It explicitly states that you are using them for divorce and a deadline to file an Answer.
+In today’s world, people mostly file divorces entirely online.
+You must accompany your Petition with a filing fee and a Citation.
+The court produces the Citation to serve your spouse with your Original Petition for Divorce.
+It clearly states that you are suing them for divorce and sets a deadline to file an Answer.

-The court will stamp all documents and assign a "cause number" to identify your case moving forward.
-Once the documents have been prepared, filed, and reviewed by the court, it is time to serve your spouse with them.
+The court stamps all documents and assigns a “cause number” to identify your case moving forward.
+After preparing, filing, and receiving the court’s review of the documents, you must serve your spouse with them.

-This means that you will need to pay for a process server or constable to pick the documents up from the courthouse, locate your spouse, and personally serve them with the papers.
-If you hire an attorney to represent you, these logistical matters will be handled by your attorney.
+This requires you to pay a process server or constable to retrieve the documents from the courthouse, find your spouse, and personally serve them with the papers.
+If you hire an attorney, they will handle these logistical matters on your behalf.

 I should note that filing for divorce costs money.
 There are filing fees associated with filing your Original Petition and any other document related to your divorce.
 Each county charges different rates for filing fees.
 You should search the county's website that you are filing for divorce is to determine what those fees are.